zk90/jekyll-1/lessons/downloading-multiple-records-using-query-strings.md

 download each trial.
 If for whatever reason it fails, we’ll make a note of it and move on to the next trial.

-To do this, we will make use of the Python [try / except][] error handling mechanism, as well as a new library: socket.
-Try and Except are a lot like an if / else statement.
+To do this, we will make use of the Python `try / except` error handling mechanism, as well as a new `library: socket`. `Try` and `Except` are a lot like an `if / else statement`.
 When you ask Python to try something, it will attempt to run the code; if the code fails to achieve what you have defined, it will run the except code.
-This is often used when dealing with errors, known as error handling.
+This is often used when dealing with errors, known as *error handling*.
 We can use this to our advantage by telling our program to attempt downloading a page.
 If it fails, we’ll ask it to let us know which file failed and then move on.
-To do this we need to use the socket library, which will allow us to put a time limit on a download attempt before moving on.
+To do this we need to use the *socket library*, which will allow us to put a time limit on a download attempt before moving on.
 This involves altering the getIndivTrials function.

 First, we need to load the socket library, which should be done in the